Organic Ceylon cinnamon sticks

 Cassia cinnamon

-Key differences:
+Main differences:

 The main difference between Ceylon and Cassia cinnamon is the coumarin content.
-Ceylon cinnamon has a much lower coumarin content, making it the preferred choice for those with specific health problems or who want to consume cinnamon more frequently.
+Ceylon cinnamon has a much lower coumarin content, making it the preferred choice for those with specific health problems or who want to consume cinnamon more often.

 Attention.
 Allergic reactions: although rare, some people may experience allergic reactions to cinnamon, regardless of the variety of cinnamon.
 Pregnant and lactating women or people taking medication should consult a healthcare professional before significantly increasing their cinnamon intake.

-Use of Ceylon cinnamon
+Using Ceylon cinnamon

 Baked goods: Ceylon cinnamon is a great addition to baked goods.
 Use it in cakes, biscuits, muffins and breads to impart a delicate and aromatic flavour.